EU set stage for banks to load up on U.S. muni bonds

-EU banks, including bailed-out Belgian lender Dexia , could together face hundreds of millions of euros of losses from the bankruptcy of Detroit.
+EU banks, including bailed-out Belgian lender Dexia (DEXI.BR), could together face hundreds of millions of euros of losses from the bankruptcy of Detroit.

-Dexia alone has set 59 million euros aside to deal with its potential losses, while German banking giant Commerzbank told investors on Aug.
-8 that it had taken a "substantial number" as a writedown on its Detroit holdings but declined to say exactly how much.
+Dexia alone has set 59 million euros aside to deal with its potential losses, while German banking giant Commerzbank (CBKG.DE) told investors on August 8 that it had taken a "substantial number" as a write-down on its Detroit holdings but declined to say exactly how much.

 There is concern that Detroit's filing could eventually create legal precedents that could encourage some cities with a heavy pension and health benefits burden to take a similar route, leaving their lenders nursing losses.